River Clyde: Kingdom of Strathclyde

-Strathclyde was founded as an independent British kingdom, either during or shortly after the Roman occupation of Britain.
-The kingdom's core territory and much of its arable land was located around the Clyde basin.
-The kingdom was ruled from its capital, the near impenetrable Alt Clut fortress (Dumbarton Rock), which was situated on the river and overlooked much of the estuary.
+Strathclyde was founded as an independent unified British kingdom, quite some centuries after the Roman occupation of Britain.
+The kingdom's core territory and much of its arable land was located around the Clyde basin in the area traditionally associated with Alt Clut.
+The kingdom was ruled from its original capital, the near impenetrable Alt Clut fortress (Dumbarton Rock), which was situated on the river and overlooked much of the estuary.
 This fortress was noteworthy enough to have been referred to at the time in several letters and poems about Sub-Roman Britain, written by Gildas and others.
 Strathclyde remained a powerful kingdom during the early medieval period in Britain.
-It was also a reservoir of native Welsh culture: Its territory eventually expanded along the Clyde Valley, through the Southern Uplands and Ayrshire, and southward into Cumbria.
+It was also a reservoir of native Welsh culture: Its territory expanded along the Clyde Vae Southern Uplands and Ayrshire, and eventually southwards into Cumbria.

-In the 7th century, Saint Mungo established a new Christian community on the banks of the Clyde, replacing Cathures.
+Govan Old Parish Church originated in the 5th or 6th century.
+In the 7th century, Saint Mungo established a new Christian community on the banks of the Molendinar Burn, a tributary of the Clyde, potentially replacing Cathures if this is assumed to have occupied the same locus.
 This community was the beginnings of what would become the city of Glasgow.
-Several villages on the Clyde that were founded then have endured to this day, and grown to become towns, including Llanerc (Lanark), Cadzow (Hamilton), and Rhynfrwd (Renfrew).
+Several villages along the Clyde that were founded in or before this period have endured to this day, and have grown to become towns, including Llanerc (Lanark), Cadzow (Hamilton), and Rhynfrwd (Renfrew).
 The fortress of Altclut fell in the Siege of Dumbarton of 870 AD, when a force of Norse-Irish raiders from the Kingdom of Dublin sacked it.
-After that, the kingdom, now politically weakened, moved its capital to Govan.
+After that, the kingdom, now politically weakened, possibly moved its capital to Govan.
 However, it never fully recovered, and in the 11th century it was annexed by the Kingdom of Alba.
+It did however retain some autonomy under the Church of Glasgow, which became the secular successors of much of the territory when it was treated as a Principality of the Scottish Crown.